 • Preheat the oven to 375° F.

 • Wrap the raw potato bowls with a slice of raw bacon.
 Use a toothpick to pin the bacon down.
-(You will be able to remove this toothpick when the potatoes and bacon are cooked.)
+After baking, the bacon will bond with the potato, and you can easily remove the toothpicks before serving.

 • Bake the potatoes for 40-45 minutes until soft.